The Fourth Minority and Ticinocentrismo

 The division of Switzerland in Roman provinces, second century.
 Fondation Gianadda, Martigny.
 Photo: TES.

-Celts, Romans, Alemann: the names are familiar in Switzerland.
-The exhibition ’Archaeology in Switzerland’ gives an overview of their history.
+Celts, Romans, Alemanni: the names are familiar in Switzerland.
+The exhibition ’Archaeology in Switzerland’ gives an overview of its history.
 The Celtic tribes spoke the same language and shared the same (religious) culture.
-The Romans brought unity in language, law, culture, political system and economy, a process called romanisation nowadays.
-However, this unity was rather … Read more » “The Languages of Switzerland”
+The Romans brought unity in language, law, culture, political system, and economy, a process known as Romanisation nowadays.
+However, this unity was … Read more » “The Languages of Switzerland”

 International Rhine Regulation and Rhesi in Widnau